MBA in Rural Management

 Among them are managers of sales and business development, rural development, research, senior program officers, trainers, consultants, research, purchase/vendor development managers, sales officers, and national sales development managers.

-Rural Management key points
+Rural Management Key Points

-MBA in Rural Management Degree Scope
+MBA in Rural Management Scope

 Eligibility Criteria